eonist/eonist.github.io/_posts/2020-07-08-how-to-do-concurrency-in-swift.md

 - `concurrentPerform` is a great way to enjoy concurrency in a for loop in such a way that you won't exhaust GCD worker threads.
 - The tasks performed within the concurrentPerform should in them self be threadsafe, meaning they should be serial.
 Creating/reading a QR-Image is likely a parallel process

-## Find num of available cores and threads
+## Find number of available cores and threads
 ```swift
 let processInfo = ProcessInfo()
 print(processInfo.activeProcessorCount) // prints 8 for 4-core macbook (playground) probably  provides the number of logical cores, not the number of physical cores